SteadyCadence/api-docs/content/07-resources.md

 GET /api/v1/organizations/{organization_slug}/projects/{project_slug}/resources/
 ```

-Use the above method and endpoint to list out all the resources associated with any given project.
+Use this method and endpoint to list out all the resources associated with any given project.

 **URL Parameters**